j123b567/scpi-parser/README.md

 Version history
 ----------------
+Version v2.0_beta1 2015-01-18
+ - parsing more compliant with SCPI-1999
+ - support all parameter types defined in the spec - separate them and identifie them
+ - support for Arbitrary program data
+ - support for tagging command patterns (useful for common handler)
+ - support for extending any parameter type using SCPI_Parameter
+ - general support for number or text value (e.g. 1, 6, DEF, INF) not limited to one array of special numbers
+ - support for optional command headers (Richard.hmm)

-Version v1.0 released 24.6.2013
+Version v1.0 released 2013-06-24
  - support basic command pattern matching (no optional keywoards)
  - support basic data types (no expressions, no nondecimal numbers, no arbitrary program data, ...)
  - last version before refactoring of the parser and before extending parameter handling

-Future Version v2.0 released ????????
- - parsing more compliant with SCPI-1999
- - support all parameter types defined in the spec - separate them and identifie them
- - support for optional command headers (Richard.hmm)

 Command pattern definition